 NOTE 3 A derived immersive track may have an edit list; thus, a derived immersive track using the identity transform, and with an edit-list, can provide a visual output that is a temporal re-mapping of the input track.

-The inputs for a derivation operation in a derived sample can be either input image items from file-level MetaBox or intervals (possibly spanning multiple samples) of input video tracks, image sequence tracks, or metadata tracks, the visual output of a preceding derivation operation or a default input fill picture.
+The inputs for a derivation operation in a derived sample can be either input image items from file-level MetaBox or intervals (possibly spanning multiple samples) of input video tracks, image sequence tracks, metadata tracks, or immersive media (entry point) tracks, the visual output of a preceding derivation operation or a default input fill picture.

 Transformative item properties or transformations (e.g. clean aperture, track matrix etc…) associated with input image items or samples of input tracks are always applied before performing the derivation operation.